 Breaking Bad: How Far Are You Prepared To Go?

-(Spoiler warning for season 2!)
+(Spoiler Warning for Season 2!)

 I only know a handful of movies with anything near the emotional power of this movie moment.
 Only this one didn't premiere in cinemas.
 It happened on TV, on the evening of May 24, 2009.
 I'm really a movie person and the only series I watched religiously before 2000 was Twin Peaks.
 That's one series in twenty years.
 Over the past ten years, I've had less time, I kicked out my TV set, yet I've watched more than ten times the amount of TV drama.
 Because that's where the action is.